ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 Handlers in roles
 -----------------

-Handlers from roles are not just contained in their roles but rather inserted into global scope with all other handlers from a play.
+Handlers from roles are not just contained in their roles but rather inserted into the global scope with all other handlers from a play.
 As such they can be used outside of the role they are defined in.
 It also means that their name can conflict with handlers from outside the role.
 To ensure that a handler from a role is notified as opposed to one from outside the role with the same name, notify the handler by using its name in the following form: ``role_name : handler_name``.

-Handlers notified within the ``roles`` section are automatically flushed at the end of the ``tasks`` section, but before any ``tasks`` handlers.
+Handlers notified within the ``roles`` section are automatically flushed at the end of the ``tasks`` section but before any ``tasks`` handlers.

 Includes and imports in handlers